zogofinance/zogo-data-api/README.md

 <details>
 <summary><b>user_group</b></summary>

-- only applicable for `web` platform
+- only applicable when platform is set to `web`, otherwise will error
 - one of the following:
   - `unregistered`
   - `registered`